NM005/portfolio_bot/README.md

-Simple instruction on how to creat telegram portfolio bot
+Simple instruction on how to create telegram portfolio bot